msalemor/azure-appservice-to-mssql-fw-otions/README.md

 - Make a call to the database from the App Service using the public URI

 Routing:
-- Traffic is routed from the App Service over the subnet and only traffic from that subnet will be accepted by the Azure SQL.
+- Traffic is routed from the App Service over the subnet and only traffic from that subnet will be allowed by the Azure SQL.
 - There’s no private IP assigned to the database.
 - A jumpbox is needed to administer the database.